dell/omnia/docs/source/Roles/Utils/hpcsoftwarestack.rst

 HPC software stack
 ------------------

-Use this playbook to download docker images and pull images onto cluster nodes using apptainer.
+Use this playbook to download docker images and pull images onto cluster nodes using `apptainer <https://apptainer.org/docs/user/main/index.html/>`_.

-1. Ensure that the cluster has been `provisioned by the provision tool. <../../InstallationGuides/InstallingProvisionTool/index.html>`_
+1. Ensure that the cluster has been `provisioned by the provision tool. <../../InstallationGuides/InstallingProvisionTool/index.html>`_ and the `cluster has been set up using omnia.yml. <../../InstallationGuides/BuildingClusters/index.html>`_

 2. Enter the following variables in ``utils/hpc_apptainer_job_execution/hpc_apptainer_job_execution_config.yml``: